Your questions, our answers

 In perfumery, alcohol-based fragrances use l, which is denatured by synthetic and chemical ingredients.
 Our alcohol is a more natural alternative to lalcohol more commonly used in perfumery.

-sugar.
-This alcohol is used in spirits (vodka, eaux de vies, liqueur), as a preservative in vinegar production, and as a solvent for colorants and flavorings.
+Sugar beet alcohol L produced by fermenting and distilling sugar beet syrup.
+This alcohol is used in spirits (vodka, eaux de vies, liqueur), as a preservative in vinegar production, or as a solvent for colorants and flavors.
 It is also used in pharmaceuticals, medicines, perfumes and cosmetics.

 Liquid soap

-At very low temperatures, particularly in winter, liquid soap may freeze due to its high vegetable oil content.
 This crystallization is only temporary, and in no way alters the soap's qualities.